-Improving the delivery to disabled learners of written information provided to learners who are not disabled
+Improving the delivery to disabled pupils/students of written information provided to pupils/students who are not disabled

 1. Activities 2.
 Success Criteria 3.
-Responsibil ity 4.
-Cost £ 5.
-Monitoring 6.
-Evaluatio What specific tasks do we plan to undertake to achieve our planned outcome?
-How will we know whether we have achieved our target?
-Who, Where What evidence will be gathered?
-Who will collect it and how?
-How effective is the action?
+Responsibility 5.
+Cost £ 6.
+Monitoring 7.
+Evaluation What specific tasks do we How will we know Who, Where What evidence will be How effective is plan to undertake to achieve whether we have gathered?
+Who will collect it the action? our planned outcome? achieved our target? and how?
 Short Term (1 Year) To extend the availability of written and other materials in alternative formats.
 Availability of various formats extended.
-AA / NT Meeting time Estimate £600 for resources; includes availability of translating hardware and software items.
-Initial review evidence leading to development of new resources.
-Learner review of resources.
-Medium Term (2 Years) Increase accessibility options, including greater use of online applications Confirmation of options available Business Manager/Network Manager None identified Review by SLT Parent/learner review Review success of Ysgol Harri Tudur / Henry Tudor School provision Learner feedback; IT review (through IT Delivery Group) SLT None identified Report / verbal Staff / learner review
+ALNCO / SLC / NT Meeting time Estimate £500 for resources Initial review evidence leading to development of new resources.
+Pupil review of resources.
+Medium Term (2 Years) Increase accessibility option on School website Options available Bus Mgr / Digital Champion Nil Review by SLT Parent/pupil review Long Term (3 Years) Review success of Ysgol Harri Tudur / Henry Tudor School provision Pupil feedback IT review SLT Nil Report / verbal Staff / pupil review